LOADING ...

 out my thumb

-In no great at the ramshackle procession of home bound traffic
+In no great hope at the ramshackle procession of bound traffic

 Success!

-I turned out my pockets and shrugged at the
+I out my pockets and shrugged at the driver

-" Venez! " A soft voice from the seat
+" Venez! " A soft voice the back seat

-The driver lent wearily and pushed open the back door
+The driver lent wearily across and pushed the back door

 I to look inside at the two men there